fitomad/Cornerback/README.md

 Cornerback allow developers create new constraints.
 This can be done implementing the `Constraint` protocol, and the `Equatable` protocol too, that is mandatory by `Constraint` definition.

+We also recommend provide an implementation for the `CustomStringConvertible` protocol to bring a human readable (and developer friendly) `Cornerback` object current state.

 ## Server